JetBrains/Grammar-Kit/HOWTO.md

 2.2 Making *recoverUntil* actually work
 ---------------------------------------

+*recoverUntil* rule attribute tells parser after matching the rule and regardless of whether this was successful or not to consume all tokens from the input sequence while the rule specified in *recoverUntil* value matches input.

 1. This attribute in most cases should be specified on a rule that is inside a loop.
 2. That rule should always have *pin* attribute somewhere as well.
 3. Predicate rule should look like *!( token_to_stop_at | rule_to_stop_at | ....) *